Tony Holden is Finally Home From Wrongful Detention in Kuwait

 What Happened?

-Not receiving the results they wanted, they forced Tony, his wife, and his daughter back into cars and drove them out into the Kuwaiti desert in the dead of night.
-The officers continued to beat Tony and started physically threatening his wife and three-year-old daughter.
+Not receiving the results they wanted, they took Tony, his wife, and his daughter into the Kuwaiti desert in the dead of night.
+The officers physically threatened his wife and three-year-old daughter.
 Tony and his family thought they were going to die that night, and nobody would ever know.
 Eventually, Tony was coerced into signing a written confession in Arabic to protect his family.
 After his signed confession, they conducted a drug test, which, unsurprisingly, was negative.
 Tony then disappeared for two weeks before being charged with drug possession, drug trafficking, and attempting to flee the country in court.
 He was not granted any legal representation.

 A Kuwaiti lawyer contacted Tony’s family, claiming she could “save” Tony for $75,000.
 Fearing for his life, Tony and his family scrounged up the money.
 Nothing happened, and the entire scheme was later revealed.
 The lawyer was also representing an actual drug dealer with an open-and-shut case, but she bribed officials to have Tony charged with the drug dealer’s crimes.
-The arresting officers knew nothing about Tony because they just needed a scapegoat, any scapegoat, to take the fall because as the arresting officers, they were entitled to generous bonuses.
+The arresting officers knew nothing about Tony because they just needed a scapegoat, any scapegoat, to take the fall, because as the arresting officers, they were entitled to generous bonuses.
 The judge in Tony’s trial even noted that the police report was obviously fabricated because none of the officers spoke English and had falsified dialogue between themselves and Tony in English.
-The officers were punished, but Tony was still convicted.
+The officers were punished, but Tony was still sentenced to five years in prison.
+Later, an internal police investigation ruled the confession as coerced, but Tony remained in prison.

 “When we talk on the phone, our conversations have often been introspective and about our life purpose and faith in God.
 He's demonstrated a rare discipline as a practicing Muslim and in social settings.
 He’s never been seen drinking wine or partaking of any other mind-altering substances.
 He even would sometimes get teased about it by family and friends.
 He’s never been judgmental regarding his choices and only attributes it to a pledge or commitment he made to God for saving his life after he experienced a near-death incident.
 He’s worked overseas for nearly two decades and felt at home in the region and would have never jeopardized his welcome.”